Home » DIY Kid Activities » Oobleck Recipe Printable

 • Add cornstarch to a bowl.

-• Stir in water slowly to mix.
+• Stir in half of the water slowly and mix.
+Add the remaining water.

 • Optional: Add a few drops of food coloring to create a fun effect.